Elouera, New South Wales: Mine expansion and heyday (1910-1919)

-Mine closure and end of the village
+Mine closure and end of Elouera

+Mine fire

 The rapid decline of Elouera began with the unexpected cessation of mining at the C.S.A.
-Mine, due to an underground fire that broke out on 20 March 1920.
-The fire was burning mainly in the timber supporting various parts of the underground workings.
-The ultimate cause of fire was never identified.
+Mine, due to an underground fire that broke out, on the afternoon of Saturday, 20 March 1920.
+The location of the fire was in the timber supporting the long-abandoned silver-lead ore workings, on No.2 Level of the mine.
+The ultimate cause of fire was never identified; 'incendiarism' was alleged, and an earlier allegation of a deliberate setting fire to the company's property had been made, in September 1919.
+Another plausible theory is that the fire was caused by heating, due to oxidisation of sulphide ore and backfill material, which then set alight Oregan timber framing supporting the old workings.